reliefweb/rw-crisis/README.md

 In order to create a new Crisis Page, you will need the following:

 * Create a new configuration file.
 We maintain the canonical config files as gists.
-* Adjust the order or selection of widgets by how the `widgets` configuraiton is set up.
+* Adjust the order or selection of widgets by how the `widgets` configuration is set up.
 * The slug is used to select the widget by assembling the Embed Service URL for the iframe source.
-* Check out the [Embed Service](https://github.com/reliefweb/rw-embed) for details on adding new widgets.
+* Check out [rw-widget.js](https://github.com/reliefweb/rw-widget.js) for details
+  on creating new widget types, and [Embed Service](https://github.com/reliefweb/rw-embed) for details on making them available for use.
 * In order to customize the page beyond configuration, it is necessary to create a branch in the repo to track code changes.

 ## Collector/Baking Process

-The configuration for each widget is processed via a "baking" process by the collector script.
+The configuration & data for each widget is assembled via a "baking" process by the collector script.
 The collector script could easily live in it's own repository, but for convenience it is built into the Crisis Page.
 In practice we expect to evolve the Embed Service to handle collection and caching of data, rather than